A dry bag can come in handy when you carry items that need to stay dry no matter what. We tell you what to look for.

 The KastKing features a detachable shoulder strap and a D-ring.
 It comes in multiple sizes (10L, 20L and 30L) and wide variety of colors.

 Conclusion on Dry Bags

 As you can see from our review almost all dry bags are built the same way.
 They open and close to a main compartment with a roll-top closure and buckle.
-Almost all also feature a D-ring which allows to attach the dry bag to other gear or safely secure it on a boat or raft.
-Dry bags also come in all sort of sizes and colors.
+Almost all also feature a D-ring which allows to attach the bag to other gear or safely secure it on a boat or raft.
+They also come in all sort of sizes and colors.
 Some of them feature a shoulder strap, others keep it to a minimum and need to be carried holding on to the top handle.